Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Catching a horse that is turned out in the field or bridling a stubborn horse are the types of scenarios that could occur.
 Not that you can’t ever ask for help, but when you own a horse, these are things that you should be able to handle on your own.

-Can your child ride a variety of horses?
+3. Can my child ride a variety of horses?

 Horse shopping requires riding new horses, so by the time you get to the point of deciding to buy one, you want to make sure that your child is confident on more than just one school horse.

-Does your child have an interest in all-around horsemanship?
+5. Does my child have an interest in all-around horsemanship?